 After agencies appropriation funding sources are in SWIFT, agencies can enter expense budgets.
 Establishing expense budgets builds allotment budgets.
-Expense budget amounts using SWIFT account codes should be entered consistent with amounts budgeted in the biennial budget adjusted for known material changes such as reductions, cancellations, legislative, or adjustments to revenues, etc.

 SWIFT has two distinct types of allotments: payroll and non-payroll.

 - Payroll allotments are created when expense budgets are entered against salary accounts.
 Payroll allotments are considered reserved (encumbered) when allotted. - Non-payroll allotments are created when expense budgets are established against non-payroll accounts.
 Agencies can exceed an expense budget in non-payroll allotments if unobligated funds exist at the allotment level.